Please note:

 First School Admissions Policies

-If your child has been refused a place to start in September 2024 at your preferred school and you wish to appeal, please be aware of the following:
+If your child has been refused a place to start at your preferred school in September 2025 and you wish to appeal this decision, please contact the Governance Officer, Broadstone First and Middle Schools, g.downing.gov@bmsweb.co.uk expressing your wish to appeal.

 General: